-At the Law Office of Richard E. Clark, LLC, we provide one-on-one advice to men and women throughout the New Hampshire seacoast and in Massachusetts who are involved in a divorce.
+At Clark & Assoc, LLP, we provide one-on-one advice to men and women throughout the New Hampshire and in Massachusetts who are involved in a divorce.
 We place a high priority on responsiveness, making certain we keep you fully informed of all developments in your case and answering your questions or concerns on a timely basis.
-We will work hard to negotiate a settlement, if doing so is in your best interests, but are also willing to take your case to trial to protect your rights.
+We will work hard to negotiate a settlement, if doing so is in your best interests, but are also willing to take your case to trial to protect your rights when needed.

 Our Divorce and Family Law Practice

-We represent men and women throughout the divorce process, from the initial filing through negotiated settlements or trial to post-judgment requests for modification or enforcement.
+We represent clients throughout the divorce process, from the initial filing through negotiated settlements or trial to post-judgment requests for modification or enforcement.
 We handle all matters arising out of divorce, including:

 - Child custody and visitation.
 We will help you work out custody and visitation arrangements that are in the best interests of your children.
 We will also seek to protect your role as a parent, ensuring that you get to participate in decisions about education, medical treatment and religious training.